postfalk/stream/README.md

 ```
 comid,statistics,variable,year,month,value
 ```

-The data ata will be orderd by these fields.

 For filtering the query parameters ```comids```, ```statistics```,
 ```variables```, and ```months``` are available.
 Please note that all of these